Python caught in Florida is chief suspect in mystery of missing cats

 ORLANDO Fla.
 The evidence is circumstantial but the case looks strong.
 Multiple cats missing without a trace, a freshly killed body, and one well-fed, 120-pound Burmese python lurking in the Florida underbrush.

-Four Port St. Lucie police officers on Friday captured the 12-foot-long snake, which they believe is the culprit in the disappearance of a slew of neighborhood pets over the past nine months.
+Four Port St. Lucie police officers on Friday captured the 12-foot-long snake, which they believe is the culprit in the disappearance of a slew of neighbourhood pets over the past nine months.

 “It’s the answer to so many questions,” said Pamela Dinola, who lost five of her seven cats.